 The employment gap for analytics is a strong motivator for employers to assist higher educational institutions.
-Employers want employees that are not only deep in one or more subjects but broad across many.
-The depth is usually in engineering, computer science or business consulting.
+Employers want employees who are not only deep in one or more subjects but broadly knowledgeable across many.
+The depth is usually in engineering, computer science, or business consulting.
 The breadth is in communications skills and understanding people and culture, understanding different industries or an industry.
-The expectation on data scientists requires broad skills categories where the domain experience is needed to develop right questions from the proper data.
-The management skills to know when and how to use the data for decision making and creating visualization to present in meaningful ways.
-There are also skills need to create mathematical and operations to develop analytics algorithms and tool developers to mask the complexity of data and analytics to lower skill boundaries.
-That is why there is a skill gap to fill data scientists positions globally.
+The expectations from data scientists necessitate broad skills where domain experience is necessary to develop the right questions from proper data.
+The management skills of knowing when and how to use data for decision-making and visualizations to present data in meaningful ways is as critical as skills needed to create mathematical and operations to develop analytics algorithms and tool developers to mask the complexity of data and analytics to lower skill boundaries.
+That is why there is a skill gap to fill data scientists’ positions globally.

 Higher learning programs are needed to address a shortage of 140,000 to 190,000 people with analytical and managerial expertise and 1.5 M managers and data scientists with the skills to understand and make decisions based upon the study of big data in the United States.
 The need for skilled labor is not unique to the United States.
 However, the chart below from McKinsey represents the gap in the supply of analytic talent.

-McKinsey Global Institute Report
+McKinsey Global Institute Report, May 2011

-May 2011

-Current Curriculums in Higher Education
+Current Curricula in Higher Education

-The curriculum of analytic courses involves using business cases, gaming, videos, problem based learning approach and communication skills.
-As the field of technology education evolves, providing students with a well developed curricula that reinforce academic content, higher order thinking skills that promote active involvement with technology is a unique mission.
-(Johnson, 1991).
-Academic programs should acknowledge the widening gap between theory and practice, especially since it has enormous implications for their graduates’ ability to find work.
-(Androlie, S. 2006)
+The curricula of analytic courses involve using business cases, gaming, videos, problem-based learning approaches, and communication skills.
+As the field of technology education evolves, providing students with well-developed curricula that reinforce academic content and higher order thinking skills that promote active involvement with technology becomes a unique mission (Johnson, 1991).
+Academic programs should acknowledge the widening gap between theory and practice, especially since they have enormous implications for their graduates’ abilities to find work (Androlie, 2006).

-In their article, “The Current State of Business Intelligence in Academia,” Wixom et al. (2011) report four key findings.
+In their article, “The Current State of Business Intelligence in Academia,” Wixom et al. (2011) report four key findings:

 (1) Universities should provide a broader range of business intelligence (BI) skills within BI classes and programs.